danesm/RippleLedgerDemo/README.md

 Also network congetion could play role in delay in voting process.

- # Additional questions :
+ # Bonus questions :

-1: Enhance the script to calculate the min, max, and average time that it took for a new ledger to be validated during the span of time captured.
+  # Enhance the script to calculate the min, max, and average time that it took for a new ledger to be validated during the span of time captured.

 Gnuplot stats can be used to calculate min, max and average.

-2: There are some other (better) ways that you could use the rippled API to find how long each ledger took to close/validate.
+  # There are some other (better) ways that you could use the rippled API to find how long each ledger took to close/validate.
 Using the API documentation, find and describe one of these methods (you don’t need to actually implement it).

 One way could be to use Ripple public API’s   ‘Ledger Methods’.